 Which includes caring for them dearly and ensuring that all tools are kept and cleansed well.
 To make sure that each blade is sharpened and cleaned thoroughly at all times after use, chefs and cooks are always attentive to little details.
 As there are a wide variety of knife types essential to make colorful, subtle Japanese dishes worth exploring, a kitchen may consist of a great collection of Japanese knives.

 In Western cuisine, only a few knives and tools may be needed to cook a great deal of signature dishes and menus.
+Not to say Western dishes are simple to make – the complexity and delicate processes of Japanese food, though, exceed what is often required by general Western dishes.
 However, Japanese food, specifically sashimi and sushi menus, often require the mastery of the blades – and by blades, not only one kind would be enough to pull off all the traditional techniques without the help of others.

 Among the widely-used Japanese knives, a Yanagiba knife is mostly used among chefs and experts who craft Japanese delicacies like sashimi and sushi.
 Although a Yanagiba knife is often called the ‘Sashimi knife’ which serves its purpose of slicing and cutting through raw fish to make thin, perfect sashimi slices, a Yanagiba can also be used with other kinds of ingredients when you want to make paper-thin, accurate and perfect slices.
 Initially, its sole purpose is to cut raw fish when it was first introduced and used in Osaka, Japan.